Kahlil Carter: Canadian football

-Carter was a pre-season all-arena selection for the Nashville Katz of the AFL.
-Named AFL Defensive Player of the Week on February 28 after posting 11 tackles, 2 pass break-ups and an interception in Katz victory.
-Named Defensive Player of the Week in Conference Championship vs Dallas for recording 2 INT, one for a TD.
-He played in ArenaBowl XX where he recorded the longest touchdown run in ArenaBowl history (36 yards.)
-He joined the Toronto Argonauts (CFL) in week 2 and eventually played in 12 games, starting seven at DB and CB, also saw time at LB and on ST. Established career highs in defensive tackles, interceptions and interception return yards.
-Moved into a third place tie with LB Don Wilson on the Argos’ all-time single season interception yards list with 184.
-Placed tied for 3rd all-time on Argo's consecutive games with an interception list with 3.
+In 2006, Carter re-joined the Argonauts in week 2 after playing in ArenaBowl XX for the Arena Football League championship.
+He would go on to play in 12 games, starting seven at DB and CB, also saw time at LB and on ST. He would go on to establish career highs in defensive tackles, interceptions and interception return yards that season & moed into a third place tie with LB Don Wilson on the Argos’ all-time single season interception yards list with 184.
+Carter also placed tied for 3rd all-time on Argo's consecutive games with an interception list with 3.
 Week 7, recorded his first-ever CFL interception (03/08/06) and returned it 84-yards for a TD.